BrianNjau/dto-digitalmarketplace-api/app/emails/templates/assessment_rejected.md

 Please read our [seller guide](https://marketplace1.zendesk.com/hc/en-gb) and consider the [assessment criteria](https://marketplace1.zendesk.com/hc/en-gb/articles/333757011655-Assessment-criteria) for the category before updating your case study.

+If you have any questions or need guidance, [contact the Marketplace](https://marketplace.service.gov.au/contact-us).

 Thank you

 The Digital Marketplace team